Amazon FBA The Truth: My Honest Experience & Real Costs

 NEXT STEPS

-Then will come the world of advertising, I’ll tell you about it when the time comes.
-But what I see reading and reading in forums is that it is a devilish world where all the possible margins promised and studied on the paper of any product go away.
+Then will come the world of advertising; I’ll tell you about it when the time comes.
+But what I see reading and reading in forums is that it’s a devilish world where all the possible margins promised and studied on paper for any product disappear.

-For starters you have to give away like 20-30 products for the VIME program that allows you to deliver your product for free to Amazon selected customers with the commitment that they will rate you and write you a review, which doesn’t have to be positive, but at least you will start getting reviews.
+For starters, you have to give away about 20-30 products for the Vine program that allows you to deliver your product for free to Amazon-selected customers with the commitment that they will rate you and write you a review, which doesn’t have to be positive, but at least you’ll start getting reviews.

-If you don’t have reviews you are nobody and your product will not be positioned in the first pages.
-Nobody searches for a product on page 6 of Amazon, so when you start selling there is only one way to gain positions, lowering the price and waiting to gain reviews and spending money on advertising.
+If you don’t have reviews, you’re nobody and your product won’t be positioned on the first pages.
+Nobody searches for a product on page 6 of Amazon, so when you start selling, there’s only one way to gain positions: lowering the price and waiting to gain reviews, and spending money on advertising.

-My two virtual assistants have already told me that in the first 6 months it will be normal to sell in negative or without losses, but without profits, i.e. what I sell will earn me 0 euros.
-In addition, advertising in the USA must be crazy and if you read Facebook groups is where people get more desperate and where they ask for more help hiring the services of experts.
+My two virtual assistants have already told me that in the first 6 months, it will be normal to sell at a loss or without losses, but without profits, meaning what I sell will earn me 0 euros.
+Additionally, advertising in the USA must be crazy, and if you read Facebook groups, that’s where people get more desperate and where they ask for more help hiring the services of experts.

 CONCLUSIONS